 Spiritual: Recognizing the search for meaning and purpose, developing an appreciation for life and the world around you, and letting your actions become more consistent with your values and beliefs.
 Some people follow specific religious practices, while others lean toward a more general pursuit of harmony and self-awareness.

+Social: Contributing to the community and environment and recognizing the interdependence of people and nature.
+This is about making choices to build better personal relationships, a better living space and a better community.
 Wellness is an active process of becoming aware of and making choices toward a healthy and fulfilling life.
 Wellness is more than being free from illness, it is a dynamic process of change and growth. "...a state of complete physical, mental, and social well-being, and not merely the absence of disease or infirmity."
+You are the “essential workers” that create the opportunities for senior wellness.
+Take pride in this amazing accomplishment |

 Comments